philipperufin/eepypr/README.md

-# eepypr
+# `eepypr`

-eepypr is a suite of functionalities for mass-processing of satellite imagery in Google Earth Engine.
+A suite of functionalities for mass-processing of satellite imagery in Google Earth Engine.
 It has been created to facilitate pre-processing and time series analyses of Landsat, Sentinel-2 and NICFI PlanetScope data.
 Key functionalities vary across sensors but include

 - cross-sensor collection integration (Landsat)